aabbtree77/twinpeekz/README.md

 ## Introduction

-This is real time rendering of the Sponza demo scene, written in Go (Golang) and GLSL.
+This is real time rendering of the Sponza demo scene, written in Go (Golang) and GLSL, plus some random thoughts about major pain points and choices.
 Details:

 1. i7, 16GB of RAM, GTX 760.
 Ubuntu, GLFW3, OpenGL, GLTF 2.0, MIT license.